abwaters/cryptsy-api/README.md

 # cryptsy-api

-Small fast API for the Cryptsy crypto-currency exchange.
+Small fast (and complete) Java API for the Cryptsy crypto-currency exchange with minimal dependencies.
+The only external library needed to use this API is the Google Gson library.

+Note: While the API is complete and functional in its current state, I am refining the naming conventions for the API and adding documentation.
+This may require small but critical changes to your code if you upgrade to future versions.

 ## Installation